ViktorJT/Get-Vercel-preview-url/README.md

 ## `Get Vercel Preview Url`

-> Github Action used to get the preview url of a vercel deployment for your continuous integration pipeline
+> Github Action used to get the `preview url` of a vercel deployment for your continuous integration pipeline, supports both `pull_request` and `push` workflow triggers.

 ### Basic usage